| I. The War Begins A. The Italian invasion of

 east.
 He invaded Russia, in violation of their mutual non-aggression pact,

+in June 1941.
 5. Roosevelt, convinced that

 US entry into the war in Europe was inevitable, met with Winston Churchill,